snkashis/android-docs/README.md

 # Mapbox Android documentation
-Inside this repo, you'll find Android documentation for the various Mapbox Android SDKs
+Inside this repo, you'll find Android documentation for the various Mapbox Android SDKs.

-To view the documentation, head over to [the website](https://www.mapbox.com/android-docs).
+Head over to [the website](https://www.mapbox.com/android-docs) to view the documentation.

 ### Getting started
 #### Installation
-To host this documentation locally, you'll need node.js, npm and [Gatsby](https://github.com/gatsbyjs/gatsby) installed on your machine:
+To host this documentation locally, you'll need node.js, npm, and [Gatsby](https://github.com/gatsbyjs/gatsby) installed on your machine:

 ```
 brew install nodejs